Singularities in positive characteristic, stratification and simplification of the singular locus: Rees algebras, permissible transformations and weak equivalence

-The purpose of this section is to introduce the concept of {\em weak equivalence}; two Rees algebras with the same integral closure will be weakly equivalent.
-To this end, we consider three kinds of transformations of Rees algebras: monoidal transformations, restrictions to open sets and products of smooth schemes with affine spaces.
+In the previous section we attached to a Rees algebra a closed set, its singular locus, and a function along this closed set: the order of a Rees algebra at a point.
+The purpose of this section is to introduce the concept of {\em weak equivalence}.
+Two Rees algebras with the same integral closure will be weakly equivalent; a Rees algebra and the differential Rees algebra expanded by it will be weakly equivalent too.
+To this end, we consider three kinds of transformations of Rees algebras: monoidal transformations, restrictions to open sets, and products of smooth schemes with affine spaces.
 These will be used to define the equivalence relation.
 If two Rees algebras are equivalent according to this relation, then they will have the same {\em resolution} (this concept will be defined in the next sections).
 In fact, within an equivalence class of Rees algebras there is a natural procedure to choose one up to integral closure (see Theorem \ref{examplesweak}).
 This equivalence relation will play a role in Section \ref{nonsimple}.